folofur/folofur/README.md

 - 👋 Hi, I’m Sean Ruffolo
-- 👀 I’m interested in decentralized apps, machine learning, physical products, defi, desktop apps
+- 👀 I’m interested in decentralized apps, machine learning, product management, physical product launches, defi, and desktop apps
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust, Substrate, Fusion360
-- 💞️ I’m looking to collaborate on dApps with Substrate
-- 📫 How to reach me - find me on linkedIn!
+- 📫 How to reach me - find me on linkedIn (personal # listed there)

 <!---
 folofur/folofur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.